 - Athens (Rafina) - Koufonisia: the ferry route from Rafina to Koufonisia is sometimes available during the summer.
 Trip duration is about 7 hr.

 - Naxos - Koufonisia: Naxos is connected to Athens with frequent ferry crossings from the port of Piraeus.
 The ferry route Naxos - Koufonisia is also served regularly throughout the year, while during the summer, there are up to 5 daily ferry departures.
 The journey from Naxos to Koufonisia takes 40 min to 2.5 hr depending on the ferry.

 The sun is setting over the Aegean Sea in Pano Koufonisi

 Where to book ferry tickets to Koufonisia online

-Book cheap ferry tickets to Koufonisia online on Ferryhopper at no extra cost!
-Find all available ferry schedules, routes, discounts and offers, and organize your trip to the islands of the Cyclades with just a few clicks!
+On Ferryhopper, you can book your ferry to Koufonisia at the same price with ferry companies.
+Find all the available ferry connections, discounts and offers, and organize your trip to the Cyclades with just a few clicks!